 PS90 Triple Rail

-Narrowing down my choices., I tried the USG version of the PS90 with its MC-10-80 optic sight.
+Narrowing down my choices., I tried the USG version of the PS90 with its MC-10-80 optic reflex sight.
 I was disappointed by the reticle’s small size and apparent field of view.
-One of my key criteria for a personal defense weapon: a wide field of view and both eyes open optics.
-I contacted my favorite gun shop—Able’s Ammo—-and ordered the PS90 TR (Triple-Rail) in ODG (olive drab green).
+One of my key criteria for a personal defense weapon: A wide field of view and both-eyes-open optics.
+I contacted my favorite gun shop — Able’s Ammo — and ordered the PS90 TR (Triple-Rail) in ODG (olive drab green).
 This optics-free variant includes a long top-mounted M1913 Picatinny rail.

 Unlike the AR-15, the PS90 triple rail has no real option for backup iron sights; selecting the right set of optics for this rifle is vital.
 As you can see in the two images below, the EOTech XPS series of HWS (holographic weapons systems) fits the top rail of the PS90 like Nut’n Fancy at a Soldier of Fortune convention.

 For those of you not familiar with EOTech products, they utilize a “heads up, both eyes open” holographic display reticle.
 The shooter has an unhindered field of view for maximum situational awareness.
-It took me a while to get accustomed to the “red dot.”
-But once I did, traditional scope were dead to me.
+It took me a while to get accustomed to the red dot sight.
+But once I did, traditional scopes were dead to me.